Why running this race? The race promised a course that is beautiful, hard, and they have ponies!

 The event I entered was the 50 miler.
 They had 50k and a half marathon.
 The fifty miler tested my limit (again).
 I believe it was the hardest race I ever did.

 My watch recorded about 6500 ft of elevation gained.
-Totalling about 42 miles (but my watched was paused for about 3 miles), so the total course according to garmin is maybe 45 miles long.
+Totalling about 42 miles (but my watch was paused for about 3 miles), so the total course according to garmin is maybe 45 miles long.

 I believe the course was cut short from the original 47.1 mile after reviewing the gps data.
 This is kind of a hot potato topic.
 First off, I ran according to the flagging.
 However, there were more than a few runners that ran according to the original published course, that I think added 2-3 more miles.
 It was a significant change.
 Some were not happy at all the course being shortened and blamed the RD for not flagging the course properly but it was really them of not seeing the flagging.
 To me the flags for the turn off was visible, but I could understand how it can be missed.
 I believe the course was flagged more than enough.

 I overheard the race director mentioned at the finish that they shortened the course.
 Not sure if he was referring it being shortened from 50 to 47.1 or from 47 to 45.
 For me the shorter distance was about right due to the elevation.
-Not sure if I could have made the final cutoff if it was 5 miles more.
-In truth, I hiked most it and after 14 hours out there, no even after couple hours, I was asking myself why did I sign up a race just only to hike 90% of it.
+Not sure if I could have made the final cutoff if it were 5 miles more.
+In truth, I hiked most it and after 14 hours out there, no, even after couple hours, I was asking myself why did I sign up a race just only to hike 90% of it.
 Was it worth?

 It was a hard course and I was undertrained for the hills.
 Toward the last six miles I had enough of it.
 I didn’t want any more hills.
 I was fainting and reached my limit.
 The last 6 miles were mostly uphill, at couple thousand feet of climbing.
 For those who planning to run this, expect the climb at the last hour.
 It added an extra pressure to make the cutoffs.